Domain Adaptation with a Single Vision-Language Embedding: Experiments

 {\DAsetting{Real}{synthetic} is an interesting though under-explored adaptation scenario.
 One potential application of \DAsetting{real}{synthetic} is for model validation in the industry, where some hazardous validations like driving accidents must be done in the virtual space.
 Here we test if our zero-shot mechanism can be also applied to this particular setting.
 Similarly, \method~outperforms both baselines.
 Also in the reverse~\DAsetting{synthetic}{real} setting, again our method performs the best.
 CLIPstyler undergoes almost $5\%$ drops in mIoU compared to source-only.}

+We note that \method{} does not yield equal improvements over the source-only model across all domains, nor does CLIPstyler.
+This phenomenon is common in domain adaptation, where the effectiveness might depend on multiple factors, including the architecture, the pretraining strategy, the source domain, the target domain, and the adaptation method itself.
+This observation holds in unsupervised domain adaptation~\citep{zou2018unsupervised,hoyer2022daformer,ganin2015unsupervised,kang2019contrastive,xiao2021dynamic} and domain generalization~\citep{zhoudomain,wang2021learning,li2021simple,choi2021robustnet,lee2022wildnet}.

+Domains like night exhibit a larger gap from the source domain (\ie, day and clear weather) due to significant illumination variations and increased noise.
+This gap is reflected in the low performance of source-only model on night images (\cf \cref{tab:main_results}).
+Our method is particularly effective at addressing this domain, leading to a performance gain of $\approx+7$ mIoU over the source-only model.
+This improvement is enabled by the use of a simple prompt such as ``driving at night'', which helps bridge the gap by aligning low-level feature statistics.
+In contrast, domains like snow and rain, which share more visual cues with the source domain, exhibit a smaller domain gap, resulting in $\approx+4\%$ mIoU gain.

 {We argue on the simplicity of our method that only introduces minimal changes to the feature statistics, yet such changes are crucial for target adaptation.
 CLIPstyler, designed for style transfer, involves training an additional StyleNet with $\approx{}615$k parameters for synthesizing the stylized images.
 We draw on the simplicity of~\method~to explain why it is more advantageous than CLIPstyler for downstream tasks like semantic segmentation: the minimal statistics changes help avoiding significant drifts on the feature manifold which may otherwise result in unwanted errors.

-For comparison, it takes us $0.3$ seconds to augment one source feature, while stylizing an image with CLIPstyler takes $65$ seconds (as measured on one RTX 2080TI GPU).}
+\textbf{Computation time.~} We measure the average computation time of \method{} using a \mbox{ResNet-50} backbone and a DeepLabV3+ decoder on an RTX 2080TI GPU, showing that our method incurs a minimal overhead.
+In details, style mining with PIN (\cref{sec:stylemining}) takes $0.3$ second per instance, being $200\times$ faster than CLIPStyler, and resulting in \mbox{$\approx15$} minutes for the whole Cityscapes dataset.
+Fine-tuning for adaptation (\cref{sec:fine_tune}) with our stylization takes 14 minutes for the 2k iterations -- being 30 seconds longer than Empirical Risk Minimization (ERM).
+Finally, our method adds no computational overhead at inference time, as it does not introduce any additional parameters.
+Inference on a full-resolution ACDC image takes \mbox{$\approx0.11$} seconds on average.